JakubSzwajka/JakubSzwajka.github.io/_posts/2021-4-21-What-is-the-most-interesting-place-in-the-room-make-yourself-a-heatmap.md

 ---
 layout: post
-title: What is the most interesting place in the backyard.
+title: What is the most interesting place in the backyard?
 Make yourself a heatmap 🐕‍🦺
 published: true
 excerpt_separator: <!--more-->
 ---

 ### Data

 Obviously if we talk about heatmaps, we talk about displaying some data.
-Today it is about displaying heatmap on some image.
+Today it is about displaying heatmap on an image.
 In this case it will be dog position in the garden.
-You can read how to obtain such [here](https://jakubszwajka.github.io/Maping-coordinates-from-frame-to-flat-space/).
+You can read how to obtain such position [here](https://jakubszwajka.github.io/Maping-coordinates-from-frame-to-flat-space/).
 Connect the dots, and you will have some cool system in your garden 😎.

 <!--more-->